Skip to main content

 Identity governance data elements validate and recertify access.
 They include information used to report on digital worker access and include information on:

 Agencies may store and track identity governance data elements in an existing system like an identity governance or directory management tool.
-The agency should develop an appropriate method or process to track these elements if one doesn’t exist.
+The agency should develop an appropriate method or process to track these elements if one does not exist.

 ID Data Element Additional Guidance